telerik/reporting-docs/knowledge-base/adding-external-data-provider-to-dotnet-standalone-designer.md

 ## Description
-In R3 2022, we shipped a Stanadalone designer compiled for .NET 6.0 runtime which allows resolving assemblies that target .NET Core.
+With [R3 2022](https://www.telerik.com/support/whats-new/reporting/release-history/progress-telerik-reporting-r3-2022-16-2-22-914), we started shipping a Stanadalone designer compiled for .NET 6.0 runtime which allows resolving assemblies that target .NET Core/5/6.
 The designer now has the ability to automatically discover assemblies which means that there is no need to reguster them in the configuration file.
-The designer can be found in the installation folder of Telerik Reporting -> Report Designer -> .NET.
+The designer can be found in the installation folder of Telerik Reporting -> `Report Designer\.NET`.
 In this article, you will learn how to add extertarnal data providers used for the SQL DataSource.

 ## Solution
 We will add the SqlClient Data Prover for this example.
 The approach can be used for any data provider.

 1. Create a new console application targeting .NET6.
-2. Add the **Microsoft.Data.SqlClient** NuGet package.
+1. Add the `Microsoft.Data.SqlClient` NuGet package.
-3. Build the project and go to the Bin folder.
+1. Build the project and go to the `Bin` folder.
-4. Copy the DLLs related to the Microsoft.Data.SqlClient (**Azure.Core.dll**, **Azure.Identity.dll**, **Microsoft.Data.SqlClient.dll** and so on).
+1. Copy the DLLs related to the __Microsoft.Data.SqlClient__: `Azure.Core.dll`, `Azure.Identity.dll`, `Microsoft.Data.SqlClient.dll` and so on.
-5. Paste them into the Standalone designer's folder.
+1. Paste them into the Standalone Designer for .NET 6 folder, by default this would be the installation folder of Telerik Reporting -> `Report Designer\.NET`.
-6. Restart the designer if you have previously opened it.
+1. Restart the designer if you have previously opened it.
-7. Add a new SQL DataSource.
+1. Add a new SQL DataSource.
 You will see that the Data Provider is in the dropdown.